 Intervention

-Women received standard care (see below), plus a lifestyle information leaflet with evidence-informed guidance on breastfeeding, diet, stopping smoking, reducing alcohol and managing sleep16,17 and access to a commercial weight management programme (Slimming World®, Alfreton, UK) for 12 weekly sessions, commencing anytime from 8-16 weeks postnatally.
+Women received standard care (see below), plus a lifestyle information leaflet with evidence-informed guidance on breastfeeding, diet, smoking cessation, reducing alcohol and managing sleep16,17 and access to a commercial weight management programme (Slimming World®, Alfreton, UK) for 12 weekly sessions, commencing anytime from 8-16 weeks postnatally.
 Women could choose which group they attended and when they started, to accommodate birth recovery, lifestyle and family demands.
 They could take their infants with them.

 Slimming World® (Alfreton, UK) groups are homogeneous in content and delivery18, promoting key behaviour change techniques including goal setting, social support and positive reinforcement, underpinned by social cognitive theory relevant to motivation and self-efficacy for weight management19,20.
 A food optimising system encourages healthy eating, recommending that 80% of foods are fruit, vegetables, and satiating foods (carbohydrates and protein); alongside measured portions of fibre and calcium-rich foods; and an allowance for foods high in fat or sugar.
 The plan is designed to be unrestrictive and adaptable to cultural and dietary preferences, and includes guidance for breastfeeding women to ensure key nutritional requirements are met.
 A ‘Body Magic’ programme promotes importance of physical activity.